babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 We fully expect some initial backlash from this, but ultimately feel like removing the Stage presets is a better decision for us all in the long run.

-And this project is no stranger to community uproar 🙂, as Babel 6 was a "controverisal" release for many.
+And this project is no stranger to community uproar 🙂, as Babel 6 was a "controversial" release for many.
 There were plently of posts right after and even [recently](https://news.ycombinator.com/item?id=11371906) that speak about how difficult it was to use.

 But removing previous defaults or removing the Stage presets doesn't mean we don't care about ease of use, new users, or documentation.
 We try with what we can to keep the project stable, document what we know, and provide tooling to make things better.